jokob-sk/NetAlertX/docs/REVERSE_PROXY.md

 3. Activate the new website by running the following command:

-   `a2ensite pialert` or `service apache2 reload`
+   `a2ensite netalertx` or `service apache2 reload`

-4. Once Apache restarts, you should be able to access the proxy website at https://pi.alert/pi.alert/
+4. Once Apache restarts, you should be able to access the proxy website at https://netalertx/netalertx/

 ## Reverse proxy example by using LinuxServer's SWAG container.